A complete theory of the Clifford commutant

-which follows since $P$ and $P'$ need to be in the same orbit, (i.e., $[V,G]=[V',G']$).
 This result demonstrates that the operators $\mho_I([V,G])$ are linearly independent, provided that $\mho_I([V,G]) \neq 0$.
 Since $P \in \mathbb{P}_n^{\otimes k}$ serves as an operator basis, it follows that the set of non-zero, independent graph-based monomials forms a basis of the commutant for any $n$ and $k$.

 The remainder of the proof is now devoted to determining the conditions on $V, G$ under which $\mho_I([V,G])$ is non-zero, which is the case if and only if the set $S_{[V,G]}$ is not empty.
 First we note, that this property is independent of $V$, as long as $V\in\mathrm{Even}(\mathbb{F}_{2}^{k\times m})$.
-As such, it reduces to asking whether a matrix $G \in \symf$ can represent a valid anticommmutation graph of Pauli operators on $n$ qubits.
+As such, it reduces to asking whether a matrix $G \in \symf$ can represent a valid anticommutation graph of Pauli operators on $n$ qubits.
 By \cref{lem:can_pauli_graph}, we can take a representant of $[V,G]$, where